Gay Friendships and Why I’ve Joined Gay Group Therapy

 Thank You For Being A Friend

 I blame TV for ruining real-life friendships – or at least for starting the trouble.
 We look at friends (and “Friends”) on TV and the relationships always seem more selfless, family-like, honest, deep, tolerant, forgiving, non-judgmental, and connected than anything we experience in our real lives.
+And this is especially sensitive for gay men (like me) who were abandoned (at some capacity or another) or were betrayed by their families and are constantly looking for an alternative, ‘chosen’ family.

 Let’s take Golden Girls, for example (if you are a gay man and you haven’t heard of Golden Girls this is because you are lying).
 The girls are amazing friends, committed forever.
 But copy/paste to real life: How long could you stand self-obsessed sex-addict Blanche?
 Will you still be friends with idiot, excruciating-story-teller Rose after two years?
 Would you ever forgive the sharp-tongued Sophia who tells you to your face she hates you??
 Or Dorothy’s dismissive condescension?
 But there it is, friendships forever.
 It’s about staying together no matter what and if we have problems, we work them out – or at least, that’s the message.